aspepper/CleanArchitecture/README.md

       });
       ```

-    * Conectando ao banco de dados:
+    * Connecting to the database:

       ```
       builder.Services.AddDbContext<AcadesArchitecturePatternSqlServerContext>(x =>